-Professor Peter Savelyev (pasavelyev@wm.edu) Office Hours Mondays &Wednesdays, 5:00-6:00 or by appointment Office Location Tyler 232 About me My primary research interests are in the fields of health economics, applied econometrics, and economics of human development.
-Prior to coming to William and Mary, I worked with James Heckman and other co-authors at the University of Chicago and taught at Vanderbilt.
+Professor Peter Savelyev (pasavelyev@wm.edu)

+About me My primary research interests are in the fields of health economics, applied econometrics, and economics of human development.
+Prior to coming to William & Mary I worked at the University of Chicago and at Vanderbilt.